nazrul6x/Fffharu/SECURITY.md

 # Security Policy

-+ if have any Vulnerability finded contact: Author(KanzuWakazaki.Main@proton.me) or (Facebook.com/Lazic.Kanzu).
++ if have any Vulnerability finded contact: Author(Priyansh) or (Facebook.com/Priyanshu.Rajput.Official).
 Thanks!

 ## Supported Versions